Oulder Hill remembers …

 Oulder Hill Community School recognises the importance of remembering key events and people from the past.

-Year 8 visit the International Slavery Museum in Liverpool.
+We have run school History trips to the International Slavery Museum in Liverpool.

 We have organised World War One workshops in school with Jason King, who brings his collection of World War One artefacts for the students to handle and experience.

 We have run school trips to the World War One battlefields of France and Belgium, visiting memorials, cemeteries and museums and laying a wreath on behalf of the staff and students at the Last Post at the Menin Gate in Ypres, Belgium.

 We have participated in the Government backed World War One battlefields trip for which we won a legacy award for our project.